 If you want to learn to knit, you must start with a good pair of knitting needles.
 But there are so many types of knitting needles out there.
 How do you choose?

-In this guide to knitting needle types, we’ll teach you about the different types available.
-We’ll also discuss the various materials they come in.
-Finally, we’ll explain the different methods of knitting and what each type of knitting needle is for.
+In this guide I’ll discuss the different knitting needle types and materials available.
+I’ll also explain the different knitting methods and what each type of knitting needle is for.

-In short, we’ll help simplify what’s out there so you can choose the right ones for any project.
+In short, we’ll help simplify what’s out there so you can choose the right knitting needles for any knitting project.

 Types of Knitting Needle Materials